-- Why do you want to get into the field?

-- How long a period of time would you commit to the company?

-- What do you want to be doing professionally in five years?

-- What are the three most important things to you in a new position?

-- Why should we hire you?
+- Why do you want to get into the field? - How long a period of time would you commit to the company? - What do you want to be doing professionally in five years? - What are the three most important things to you in a new position? - Why should we hire you?

-- Are you willing to go wherever a company might send you?

-- Are you presently geographically mobile?

-In the future?

-- Do you have a geographical preference?

-Tell me how You handled an ethical dilemma
+Tell me how

+You handled an ethical

+dilemma.